Leonardo Bravo (general officer)

-Leonardo Bravo (1764 in Chilpancingo, Guerrero – September 13, 1812 in Mexico City) was a liberal Mexican, landowner, and general.
+Leonardo Bravo (1764 – September 13, 1812) was a Mexican liberal, landowner, and general.
 He was the brother of Máximo Bravo and father of Nicolás Bravo.
 Bravo participated with the insurgent faction during the development of the armed movement of the first stage of the Independence of Mexico.

 Early life

-Leonardo Bravo was the eldest son of a wealthy Spanish family devoted to agriculture and mining as the owner of the Hacienda of Chichihualco.
+Leonardo Bravo was born in Chilpancingo, Guerrero, the eldest son of a wealthy Spanish family devoted to agriculture and mining as the owner of the Hacienda of Chichihualco.
 He married Gertrudis Rueda, and they had a son (Nicolás) and two daughters.
-The Bravos were known for supporting the local festivities surrounding the Feast of Saint Francis of Assissi.
+The Bravos were known for supporting the local festivities surrounding the Feast of Saint Francis of Assisi.

 War of Independence

-When the Mexican War of Independence started in 1810, he, his son Nicolás Bravo, his four brothers Miguel, Víctor, Máximo and Casimiro refused to work with the Spanish royalists.
+When the Mexican War of Independence started in 1810, he, his son Nicolás Bravo, and his four brothers Miguel, Víctor, Máximo and Casimiro refused to work with the Spanish royalists.

 Hermenegildo Galeana, acting on the orders of José María Morelos and Pavón, requested material support from the Bravos.
 As they started to comply, royalist troops advanced on the Bravo hacienda, precipitating the so-called batalla de los encuerados (battle of the naked) as son Nicolás had joined the fight while bathing in a river on May 3, 1811.
-Leonardo′s youngest brother Casmiro stayed to managed the family′s property, but the rest of the men joined Morelos.
+Leonardo's youngest brother Casmiro stayed to managed the family's property, but the rest of the men joined Morelos.
 They fought at Chilpancingo, Tixtla, and Chilapa.
 Leonardo explored caves in search of saltpeter to make gunpowder, handled documents, and performed other logistical work.
 In November 1811 he joined the campaign in Izúcar, capturing a number of prisoners on December 17.

 The Siege of Cuautla began on December 25; Leonardo organized the defense around the church of San Diego.
 When the insurgents broke the siege on May 2, 1812, Bravo, Lieutenant Colonel Manuel Sosa, José Mariano de la Piedra, and 20 poorly armed soldiers, moved to the San Gabriel hacienda, owned by the royalist Gabriel J. de Yermo.
 Leonardo was captured by the Spanish forces on May 6.